If you would like to donate to our parish, please click here.

 Remember that almsgiving is a special part of this particular fast.
 Futher, limiting one’s entertainments and increasing other aspects of one’s spiritual life–prayer, reading of the Bible and Church Fathers, attendance at Divine Services–is a part of every fast.

-THANKSGIVING DAY–Metropolitan JOSEPH has decreed that the faithful of the Antiochian Archdiocese in the USA may relax the fast entirely to observe the Thanksgiving Day national celebration, which falls on November 25 this year.
+THANKSGIVING DAY– The faithful of the Antiochian Archdiocese in the USA may relax the fast entirely to observe the Thanksgiving Day national celebration, which falls on November 24 this year.

 MONDAYs, WEDNESDAYs, and FRIDAYs of this fast are Strict Fast days.
 On these days we abstain from meat, dairy, fish, fowl, alcoholic beverages, and olive oil.